openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

    constructor
    superclass constructor call statement

 #.
-If instance *i* is created, then *i*'s immediately enclosing instance with
+If instance *i* is created, then the following procedure is used to
-   respect to *S* (if available) is determined by the following procedure:
+   determine *i*'s immediately enclosing instance with respect to *S* (if available):

-   -  If *S* is not an inner class, or the declaration of *S* occurs in a static context, then *i* has no immediately enclosing instance with respect to *S*.
+   -  If *S* is not an inner class, or if the declaration of *S* occurs in a static context, then *i* has no immediately enclosing instance with respect to *S*.